MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/add-custom-domain.md

 ---
 title: Add a custom domain name
-description: Learn how to to add a custom domain name to your portal.
+description: Learn how to add a custom domain name to your portal.
 author: neerajnandwana-msft

 ms.topic: conceptual